GeorgIngi/Tsam-A3/README.md

 * `puzzlesolver` uses raw sockets (E.V.I.L.) and may need `sudo`.
 * The program expects the four puzzle ports as arguments in any order; it auto-detects each role from the banners.
+* You might need to run `puzzlesolver` again if it doesn't work the first time.

 ## Files